Log1x/sage-directives/README.md

 @endfield
 ```

-To check the existance of a field that is an array for a specific post, you can pass the array key as a second parameter and the post ID as a third parameter:
+To check the existence of a field that is an array for a specific post, you can pass the array key as a second parameter and the post ID as a third parameter:

 ```php
 @hasfield('image', 'url', 1)